KjetilHHauger/science_museum/README.md

 ## Science Museum: A School Project

-, crafted specifically for children aged 7-14.
+Crafted specifically for children aged 7-14.
 This project, developed as part of my coursework at Noroff Front-end, aims to engage young minds with a playful and interactive approach while providing educational content in a format that captivates their interest.

 ## Features